chevah/geck/content/sales.rst

-The demo session content is similar to the documentation in that it is aimed at administrators familiar with file transfer software and protocols and other individuals involved in managing SFTPPlus.
+The demo session content is similar to the documentation in that it is aimed at administrators familiar with file transfer software and protocols and other individuals involved.

-Please do not hesitate to send your criteria of requirements so that we can better answer your questions in advance of the demo - ​support@proatria.com.
+Please do not hesitate to send your criteria of requirements so that we can better answer your questions in advance of the demo.

-For those involved in procurement, please contact the Sales team at sales@proatria.com.
+For those involved in procurement, please contact the Sales team.

-Pre-demo session:
+**Pre-demo session:**

-We recommend obtaining the trial version and installing SFTPPlus until the `initial stage <https://www.sftpplus.com/documentation/sftpplus/latest/getting-started.html>`_
+We recommend obtaining the trial version and installing until the `initial stage <https://www.sftpplus.com/documentation/sftpplus/latest/getting-started.html>`_

 In that way, you are able to continue after the demo session.